 In private practice since 1994, Dr. Loftus has chosen to focus his neurology practice on headaches, seizures, neuropathic pain, multiple sclerosis, hyperhidrosis and simple dystonias.
 He also has significant experience in the use of botulinum toxin (Botox®, Myobloc® & Dysport®) for the treatment of multiple neurological disorders.
 In the spring of 2006, Dr. Loftus relocated his practice from the Texas Medical Center to Bellaire, just 5 miles west.
 He has been named a Texas Monthly “Super Doctor” and an H Texas magazine “Top Doctor” multiple times.

 His interest in migraine headaches developed as he discovered his own migraines during his neurology residency.
 He lectures frequently to other physicians on the latest treatments in this field.
 The migraine section of this web site covers diagnosis, migraine treatment, and migraine prevention as well as the current thinking of the actual cause of migraine and head pain.
 Most patients diagnosed with sinus headache actually have migraines and this web site will hopefully help them seek better treatment.
 In addition, specific medications and their side effects are also discussed.
 There are several different types of headaches besides migraines, this is just the most common.
 If you are unsure what kind of headache you have, the headache overview page lists various types.
-Dr. Loftus also developed iHeadache, an electronic headache diary for the iPhone, iPod touch and BlackBerry.
+Dr. Loftus also developed the iHeadache familh of products - an electronic headache diary that revolutionizes the communcaiton between patients and their physicians.
 Read more about iHeadache at www.iHeadacheApp.com.

 Seizures & Epilepsy